 In 2016, our Scientific Advisory Panel identified three priority areas where they felt research investment was most needed.
 In each of these three areas, set out below, they highlighted a large unmet patient need coupled with lack of current research investment.

 Acquired brain and spinal cord injury includes both traumatic and non-traumatic injuries occurring after birth.

 There are around 350,000 hospital admissions every year in the UK relating to acquired brain injuries.
 For many people with severe injuries, long-term rehabilitation is necessary to maximise function and independence.

-We are funding research to advance understanding of how to promote repair of the brain.
+We are funding research to advance understanding of how to promote repair of the brain and spinal cord.
 This may be through behavioural interventions that stimulate recovery, or medical interventions, or a combination of both.

 With more than 130 different types of brain tumour, which may all present with different types of symptoms, they are difficult to diagnose and exceptionally difficult to treat.